Alternative Certification

 Coursework and Practice

-Throughout the first year, you’ll attend classes designed to help you make connections between your work in the classroom and the latest in education theory and practice.
+Throughout the first year, you’ll attend Master’s degree coursework designed to help you make connections between your work in the classroom and the latest in education theory and practice.
 These classes focus on the skills you need to build a culture of care and support in your classroom and deliver rigorous and engaging instruction.
 Teach St. Louis coursework also incorporates weekly, structured practice and role plays, ensuring that you’re prepared to execute effectively and engage learners.
 Coursework is designed to meet the needs of a lead-teacher, and is facilitated in hybrid, asynchronous, and in-person formats.

 Certification